anu-unnikrishnan/scrabble-bot/readme.md

 Guide to Scrabble against an AI.
 --------------------------------------

-This repository contains Python code for building Scrabble Bot, an AI that you can play Scrabble against.
+This repository contains Python code for building Scrabble Bot, an AI opponent for Scrabble.

 1) scrabble.py - code for the game of Scrabble.
 2) scrabble_words.txt - all the words in the Collins Scrabble dictionary.